 A network of contacts.
 Some clients need additional support for their project that a Professional Organizer might not be qualified to do.
 An Organizer should be able to provide the client with a few vetted options that can fit their needs.

-And if you want to schedule a call and start the journey to living a more organized life (and a less stressful one!) you can book your call with me HERE
+If you want to schedule a call and start the journey to living a more organized life (and a less stressful one!) you can book your call with me HERE.